CSCfi/fairdata-metax-v3/docs/contributing/testing-and-documentation.md

 ## Setting up MKDocs and important files

-MkDocs and all the extensions will be installed by running `poetry install`.
+MkDocs and all the extensions will be installed by running `uv sync`.
 There are several extensions at your disposal:

 - [mkdocstrings](https://mkdocstrings.github.io/): extension is used for automated docstring documentation.
 - [literate-nav](https://oprypin.github.io/mkdocs-literate-nav/): used for generationg left-hand side navigation tree.